-We come together to honor our Lord Jesus Christ and partake in the “Lord's supper” that was instituted by our Lord Jesus Christ for the remembrance, and celebration of His death, burial, and resurrection.
-We are proclaiming the Lord’s death until He comes.
+We come together to honor our Lord Christ Jesus and partake in the “Lord's supper” that was instituted by our Lord Christ Jesus for the remembrance (1 Corinthians 11:23-25), and celebration of His death, burial, and resurrection (John 19:20-20:18, 1 Corinthians 5:7-8, 1 Peter 1:3 We are proclaiming the Lord’s death until He comes (1 Corinthians 11:26).
 By partaking of the Lord’s Supper, we are also proclaiming our freedom from the slavery of sin, Satan, and death.
 We are proclaiming redemption by God as we recall the sacrifice of our Lord and the covenant initiated to us by our Lord.
 We are not only sorrowful because of what our sins have done to Christ, but we are celebrating our standing with God because of Christ’s sacrifice.
 We are proclaiming to one another and to the outsiders that we are children of God, redeemed by the blood of the Lamb.
-Cited from Coffman commentaries “1 Corinthians Chapter 11” (verse 25).

 Cited from West Pam Beach Church of Christ “The Purpose of The Lord’s Supper"